My feature on Business West (re-blog)

 Here we chat to Lidia Drzewiecka, founder of web and brand marketing company Visuable, as part of our 'Bristol Digital Leaders' interview series.

 Tell us a bit about your business and what it does?

-Visuable is a new age digitally-integrated agency and an image-driven web and brand marketing company.
+Visuable is a branding and web design company.
 We help individuals and SMEs tell the story of their brand through personable images, immersive websites and impactful marketing communications.
 To date we’ve helped over 100 businesses in the South West to align their digital presence with their brand personality, stand out as experts in their industry and start killing it online.

 From an education, skills and training perspective, what does the digital sector look like?

 Millennials, which will soon make up around 50% of the workforce, aren’t short of digital skills.
 Social media, photography, and digital design are second nature to them.
 I see two issues unfolding in the digital sector from an education, skills and training perspective regarding millennials.

 Millennials, although very knowledgeable, tend to lack the ability to commercialise their skills and put them to good use.
 It’s one thing learning about marketing, for example, in a lecture, but a whole other ball-game applying this in the business world.
 Millennials can sometimes lack soft skills like the ability to communicate which is something that can’t be taught in a lecture but needs to be practiced.